 Do nonprofits have to report salaries?
 Absolutely.
 Even with the exceptions and exemptions offered to nonprofit organizations, employment is employment.
 In fact, reporting is one of the most essential tasks of a nonprofit, as any scrutiny by the IRS can lead to losing tax-exempt status.

 Small non-profit agencies don’t have a robust budget, but hiring a payroll specialist can be a worthwhile investment in your organization.
 This professional can keep you compliant with current payroll laws.
 If you are unable to eke out enough to hire on someone full time, there are independent contractors that can be brought in to support your accounting and payroll operations.

-Pro Tip: If a full time hire or an independent contractor just isn’t in your budget, you may consider subscribing to a payroll management software like ADP nonprofit.
-This is one of the best payroll services for nonprofits; it automatically manages payroll and keeps records compliant to all existing payroll laws.
+Pro Tip: If a full-time hire or an independent contractor just isn’t in your budget, you may consider subscribing to ADP.
+This is one of the best payroll service providers for nonprofits; it automatically manages payroll and compliance.

 Nonprofit payroll laws are complicated and changeable.
 Even seasoned nonprofit professionals can find themselves researching certain points, so it can be downright overwhelming for someone new to the game.

 The good news is: there are numerous resources out there to help with this task.
 If you have the budget for it, a payroll specialist is nice to have.
 If not, investing in consulting services or payroll software can make your life easier.

 Enjoyed the article?
 Download it to keep or share with others!

 💡What is payroll?

 Payroll is the money that you are required to pay your employees over a given amount of time in compensation for work provided.
 Find out more.